This post is part of a 13 money resolutions for 2013 series. You can check the first post for an updated list of the following ones.

 Giving on a limited budget

 You can give your time and bring so much to people around you.
 I used to go play the piano at a retirement home.
 It was no big deal, we went there with friends and played music.
 We enjoyed playing anyway, and this audience was welcoming and really not picky.
+You too can take an online piano tutorial and do the same!
 So while doing our usual practice set, we would bring a bit of joy and animation to the house.
 My friend goes every week to a children hospital.
 She is a gifted painter and has a class of ten kids or so who gather to paint with her.
 Another one serves hot food under a subway bridge in Paris a few times a week.
 Even if you don’t have money, you surely have time to give a little something.

 Offer your skills.
 Charities always look for people to raise money, organize events, build their website, supervise youth camps, tutor kids, bake cookies, or even fix a leak in their roof!